Reconnect, Rebuild, & Renew Your Relationship

 Most couples start with a joint session where we get a sense of what’s happening and what you’re hoping for.
 From there, we might meet with each of you individually for a session to understand your perspectives and history more fully.
 Then we create a plan together, focused on the specific issues you’re facing.

 Our therapists draw from several evidence based approaches depending on what fits your situation.
 Gottman Method therapy focuses on building friendship, managing conflict, and creating shared meaning.
 Emotionally Focused Therapy helps couples understand the attachment needs driving their conflicts and learn to respond to each other differently.
 Narrative approaches help you rewrite the stories you tell about your relationship and each other.
 We tailor the work to you, not the other way around.
+Most of our couples therapy draws on the Gottman Method, and our founder Jeremiah Bergen has completed Gottman training.
+When the work calls for it, we integrate EFT or narrative approaches alongside the Gottman framework.

 Communication Problems and Conflict Cycles